What Does it Take to Be a Surgical Technologist?

 Surgical Technologists state the following job skills are important in their day-to-day work.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.

 Coordination: Adjusting actions in relation to others' actions.

 Time Management: Managing one’s own time and the time of others.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-In 2016, there was an estimated number of 107,700 jobs in the United States for Surgical Technologist.
+There were about 107,700 jobs for Surgical Technologist in 2016 (in the United States).
 New jobs are being produced at a rate of 11.7% which is above the national average.
 The Bureau of Labor Statistics predicts 12,600 new jobs for Surgical Technologist by 2026.
-There will be an estimated 10,000 positions for Surgical Technologist per year.
+Due to new job openings and attrition, there will be an average of 10,000 job openings in this field each year.

 The states with the most job growth for Surgical Technologist are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Illinois, Rhode Island, or Connecticut.
 These states have the worst job growth for this type of profession.